About

 Founded Freshly

-Here’s the reality: I couldn’t find healthy meals I actually wanted to eat.
-That single frustration led me to see a massive opportunity in a $1.3 trillion industry.
-We raised $107M, scaled to nearly 2,500 employees, and shipped over a million fresh meals a week across all 48 states.
-The real story isn’t the numbers—it’s the people who believed in the mission from day one.
+Mike couldn’t find healthy meals he actually wanted to eat.
+That single frustration led him to a massive opportunity inside a $1.3 trillion industry.
+Freshly raised $107M, scaled to nearly 2,500 employees, and shipped over a million fresh meals a week across all 48 states.
+The real story isn’t the numbers — it’s the people who believed in the mission from day one.

 $107M